jsouth75/Text_Editor/README.md

 You will deploy this full-stack application to Heroku using the [Heroku Deployment Guide on The Full-Stack Blog](https://coding-boot-camp.github.io/full-stack/heroku/heroku-deployment-guide).

-## User Story

-AS A developer
-I WANT to create notes or code snippets with or without an internet connection SO THAT I can reliably retrieve them for later use

 ## Acceptance Criteria